A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Model Description

 \subsection{Cosmic accretion}

 The cosmic gas mass accretion rate into halos is

-Here, $\dot{M}_{\rm in,DM}$ is the gross inflow rate of DM mass.\footnote{This is different from the \textit{net} DM inflow rate which is often estimated by taking the finite difference of the $M_{\rm vir}(t)$ time series.
-Since our model separately predicts gas accretion and outflows at the halo radius, we prefer to start with the gross DM inflow rate rather than the net accretion rate.} $f_{\rm b}=0.158$ is the universal baryon fraction from \citet{planck14}. $f_{\rm UV}$ suppresses cosmic accretion below the universal value preferentially in lower mass halos due to photoionization from the cosmic UV background.
+Here, $\dot{M}_{\rm in,gross}$ is the gross inflow rate of DM and baryonic mass.\footnote{This is different from the \textit{net} inflow rate of mass into the halo which is often estimated by taking the finite difference of the $M_{\rm vir}(t)$ time series.
+Since our model separately predicts accretion and outflows of gas at the halo radius, we prefer to start with the gross DM inflow rate rather than the net accretion rate.} $f_{\rm b}=0.158$ is the universal baryon fraction from \citet{planck15}. $f_{\rm UV}$ suppresses cosmic accretion below the universal value preferentially in lower mass halos due to photoionization from the cosmic UV background.
 To estimate $f_{\rm UV}$, we first use Appendix B of \citet{kravtsov04} to compute the redshift-dependent ``filtering halo mass'' at which $50\%$ of baryons are prevented from accreting and then equation (1) of \citet{okamoto08} to compute $f_{\rm UV}$ depending on the ratio of the halo's current mass to the filtering mass.
 The filtering mass steadily increases from $\sim10^8M_{\odot}$ at $z\sim4$ to $\sim8\times10^9M_{\odot}$ at $z\sim0$ so that $f_{\rm UV}\to0$ for progressively lower mass halos at later times.
-The $f_{\rm prev}$ parameter accounts for any additional suppression of baryon accretion due to pre-heating, SN feedback, etc. In general, as we will show later, we require $f_{\rm prev}\approx1$ for MW-mass halos so that they experience no suppression but $\approx0.3$ for dwarfs such that they accrete only $30\%$ of their expected gas.
+The $f_{\rm prev}$ parameter accounts for any additional suppression of baryon accretion due to pre-heating, SN feedback, etc. In general, as we will show later, we adopt $f_{\rm prev}\approx1$ for MW-mass halos so that they experience no suppression but $\approx0.3$ for dwarfs such that they accrete only $30\%$ of the universal baryon fraction times the total mass accretion rate.

 We assume that halo gas accretion brings in a total energy